-The key tool that the Board uses to quantify risk appetite is the risk appetite test.
-In this aggregate stress test potential losses are compared to the Global Risk Limit which comprises the underlying earnings Macquarie is likely to generate in a severe downturn plus surplus regulatory capital.
+The key tool that the Board uses to aggregate risk appetite is the Risk Appetite Test.
+This is a Macquariewide stress test which considers losses and earnings under a severe economic downturn scenario.

+The Risk Appetite Test asserts that potential losses must be less than the Global Risk Limit which comprises underlying earnings that Macquarie can achieve in a three year downturn (downturn forward earnings capacity) plus surplus regulatory capital.

-Downturn forward earnings capacity is estimated by the business units with reference to a three year downturn scenario provided to them by RMG.
+Downturn forward earnings capacity is estimated by the operating groups with reference to a three year downturn scenario provided to them by RMG.

-Aggregate risk is broken down into two categories:
+Aggregate risk can be therefore broken down into two categories: